ibm-cloud-docs/loadbalancer-service/known-limitations.md

 {:tip: .tip}
 {:download: .download}

-# Known Issues and Limitations
+# Known Issues and Limitations with IBM Cloud Load Balancer
 This topic provides information on the currently known issues and limitations with the IBM© Cloud Load Balancer Service.

 ## Known Issues